Finding Data: Data on Labor

 The JTPA provided job training services and vocational education programs for the economically disadvantaged, dislocated workers, and other individuals likely to face employment barriers.
 The data for each terminating individual include date of birth, gender, race/ethnicity, disability status, program participation, welfare receipt, education status, reading and math skills, labor force status, type and extent of training received, receipt of supportive services, attainment of skills, employment outcomes, and follow-up information.

-- Key Indicators of the Labour Market
+- Key Indicators of the Labour Market (8th edition)

 - Labor Center Black Worker Project (University of California Berkeley)